 OTTAWA FURY FC:

-“The Fury FC,” as it’s known locally, is Ottawa’s North American Soccer League (NASL) team.
+“The Fury FC,” as it’s known locally, is Ottawa’s United Soccer League (USL) team.
 This is Ottawa’s first professional soccer team and it plays from July through October at the new TD Place Stadium at Lansdowne Park.
 Lansdowne is a 40-acre site located in the heart of the city, adjacent to the historic Bank Street Bridge and wrapped to the east by a gentle curve of the Rideau Canal, a UNESCO World Heritage Site.
 The Fury FC played its first game at TD Place on July 20, 2014 against the NY Cosmos.
 The Fury FC’s mascot is Sparky – a red character with flame-like hair.

 “The Champs,” as they’re known locally, is Ottawa’s newest sports team!
 From May through September, you can watch this Can-Am League baseball team play at Raymond Chabot Grant Thornton Park (RCGT Park).
 Dress up in royal blue and cheer for the Champs as they take on teams from neighbouring Quebec and the United States.

 Some of the Ottawa Champions’ players come from Major League baseball teams such as the Toronto Blue Jays and the Los Angeles Angels.
 The Champs kicked off their inaugural Can-Am League season on May 22, 2015 against the Sussex County Minors.
 The Ottawa Champions mascot is Champ, a red bear-like character that wears a baseball hat and a baseball shirt.